randyoyarzabal/reach/docs/installation/INSTALL.md

         > `./reach.py -a` to check your access against all the hosts.

-    - Run a simple command like `whoami` on all hosts, optionally append a filter condition against the hosts on an available column like `Type` example: `-e 'Type=Linux'` to run only against Linux hosts only:
+    - Run a simple command like `whoami` on all hosts, optionally append a filter condition against the hosts on an available column like `Type` example: `-f 'Type=Linux'` to run only against Linux hosts only:

         > `./reach.py -c 'whoami' -o` (append `-x` to simulate like above)